NGINX settings

 nginx['custom_gitlab_server_config'] = "location ^~ /foo-namespace/bar-project/raw/ {\n deny all;\n}\n"

-This inserts the defined string into the end of the server block of /var/opt/gitlab/nginx/conf/gitlab-http.conf.
+This inserts the defined string at the end of the server block in /var/opt/gitlab/nginx/conf/gitlab-http.conf.

 Notes